-Based in Vancouver, Canada, Richard is a specialist in contemporary theatre and performance who’s directed seven Canadian premieres of major international work including Ayad Akhtar’s The Invisible Hand, Joe Penhall’s Blue/Orange, Wil Eno’s Thom Pain (based on nothing), Rafael Spregelburd’s Stupidity and Jez Butterworth’s Mojo.
+Based in Vancouver, Canada, Richard is a specialist in contemporary theatre and performance who’s directed seven Canadian premieres of major international work including Taylor Mac’s Hir, David Greig’s The Events, Ayad Akhtar’s The Invisible Hand, Joe Penhall’s Blue/Orange, Wil Eno’s Thom Pain (based on nothing), Rafael Spregelburd’s Stupidity and Jez Butterworth’s Mojo.
 He’s also an experienced director of plays in translation having directed English versions of plays originally written in Spanish, French, Mandarin, Japanese, German and Russian.
-As a director / dramaturg, five of the eight new play premieres he directed have been published – by Talon Books, Anvil Press and Scirocco Drama.
+As a director / dramaturg, six of the eight new play premieres he directed have been published – by Talon Books, Anvil Press and Scirocco Drama.

 - Key Note Speaker LMDA 30th anniversary conference, Columbia University, NYC (2015)

 - 2 Jessie Richardson awards – Outstanding Director (2014,2015)

 - John Moffat & Larry Lillo Prize given to a mid-career West Coast Theatre Artist (2014)

 - Jessie Richardson Award – Outstanding Production (2013)

 - Jessie Richardson Award nomination – Significant Artistic Achievement (2009)

 - 5 Jessie Richardson Award nominations – Outstanding Director

 - 5 Jessie Richardson Award nominations – Outstanding Production

 - Ray Michel Award – Outstanding Body of Work by an Emerging Director